Quicksi-CLI/quicksi/README.md

 [![install size](https://packagephobia.now.sh/badge?p=quicksi)](https://packagephobia.now.sh/result?p=quicksi)

-Quicksi is a command line tool, setting up is as easy as possible.
+Quicksi is a command line tool with reuseable starters in different languages, frameworks and libraries designed to make it easy for developers to start projects without having to worry about the setup.

 ## Quick start
 To get the latest version of quick